 1. This post is about official Catholic belief — not what Catholics do in the privacy of their own homes.

 2. This post is just an introduction to Catholic myths and misconceptions.

 This post is not meant to be an exhaustive guide to everything the Catholic Church teaches.
 That’d be waaay too long for a single blog post!
 It’s simply an overview of 10 of the most common Catholic myths and misconceptions.

 Please see the links below each point to read about each issue more in depth.
 There are some really great posts in the rest of this series, and they explain these issues in the way a simple paragraph or two cannot adequately cover.

-PLUS — I even included 5 bonus myths that aren’t included in this article!
+Plus – it even includes 5 bonus myths not included in this article!